-US-China phase one trade deal to be signed over weekend: Report
+US-China phase one trade deal could be signed within the week

 As part of the agreement, Beijing agreed to buy $200B of US products over the next two years

-The partial trade deal between the U.S. and China will be signed this week, according to a report.
+The partial trade deal between the U.S. and China could be signed within the week, according to Peter Navarro, White House assistant for trade and manufacturing policy.

 Continue Reading Below

+"We'll probably have a signing on that within the next week or so," he told Fox News on Monday.
+"We're just waiting for the translation."

-Liu He, China’s chief trade negotiator, is leading a delegation to the U.S. on Saturday with the directive to sign the phase one trade agreement, the South China Morning Post reports, citing a source briefed on the matter.
+Navarro's comments come after the South China Morning Post reported Monday, citing a source briefed on the matter, that Liu He, China’s chief trade negotiator, is leading a delegation to the U.S. on Saturday with the directive to sign the phase one trade agreement.

 DEFENSE STOCKS PRIMED FOR 2020 TRIUMPH